Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 All other bits are currently unused and should always be 0 to ensure compatibility with possible future extensions.

-If you use MKNEXROM.EXE you need to supply a 16 bit hexadecimal value with the `/k` parameter.
+If you use `mknexrom` you need to supply a 16 bit hexadecimal value with the `/k` parameter.
 You should build that number by adding the values for each key as follows:

   * 1: 0002
   * 2: 0004